StackStorm/st2docs/docs/source/datastore.rst

     /opt/stackstorm/st2/tools/st2-generate-symmetric-crypto-key.py --key-path /path/to/key/file.json

-It is recommended that the key is placed in a private location such as /etc/st2/keys/ and permissions are appropriately modified so only StackStorm API process owner (usually ``st2``) and admin can read/write to that file.
+It is recommended that the key is placed in a private location such as /etc/st2/keys/ and permissions are appropriately modified so that only StackStorm API process owner (usually ``st2``) can read and admin can read/write to that file.

 Once the key is generated, |st2| needs to be made aware of the key.
 To do this, edit st2 configuration file (usually /etc/st2/st2.conf) and add the following lines: